The Case Study of Vanitas: Adaptation

 For the anime adaptation of the series done by Bones, producer Naoki Amano was behind every aspect of the production process.
 In the script-writing stage, series composition writer Deko Akao split up the story.
 In the storyboard phase, which serves as the "blueprint" for the finished video, Itamura wanted to represent as many of the poses from the manga as possible.
 The purpose was to be as faithful as possible to the original manga.
 Nevertheless, the team often took liberties like in the first episode by portraying a fight scene using silhouettes.
 The director was careful to make the storyboards look appealing when making the fight scenes.
 When Vanitas uses his book, 3D animation was used by color artist Izumi Takizawa with vivid colors to be faithful to the source material.

 Itamura said it was difficult to make a general distinction, but he thinks that "shojo manga-like" elements occupy a large part of the series.
 He aimed to make scenarios and characters to be stylistic beauty, as he feels that beautifulness is necessary.
 In order to animate it properly, research was done by the staff during a visit to Paris, where the series is set.
 He wanted to keep the darkness of a traditional vampire movie in the anime with a horror feeling.
 In this era, people can see anything if they increase the sensitivity.
 Due to their contrasting personalities, Vanitas and Noé are kept away from each other and rarely are seen in the same frame.
 The director tried to be careful because there are places where the charm is lost if it is a familiar relationship.

 The protagonists Vanitas and Noé are voiced by Natsuki Hanae and Kaito Ishikawa, respectively, and their performances were the subject of positive response.
 The director notes that both Hanae's Ishikawa's plays complement each others' character nature.
 Hanae makes full use of all the cool, uncool, and sexy parts to bring out the charm of Vanitas whereas Ishikawa is good at playing the reaction of natural's boke's.
 Hanae was cast as Vanitas for his vast experience as an actor and also because of the sex appeal he can bring even when reading simple lines like "It's a secret".
-Inori Minase, who plays Jeanne, said her character is quite rare for her, or that she has played a lot of protected characters, but not the defender role The scenes where Noé takes Dominique's blood and Jeanne takes Vanitas' blood were done to emphasize a sex appeal even though the characters are clothed.
+Inori Minase, who plays Jeanne, said her character is quite rare for her, and that she has played a lot of protected characters, but not the defender role.
+The scenes where Noé takes Dominique's blood and Jeanne takes Vanitas' blood were done to emphasize a sex appeal even though the characters are clothed.
 The music was played in these scenes to convey an erotic feel.